Saint Augustine Altarpiece (Piero della Francesca)

-The Saint Augustine Altarpiece was a mixed-technique 1454-1469 panel painting by Piero della Francesca, now split up and dispersed.
-It had at least ten panels, not including a probable predella (now completely lost) or other panels (also completely lost).
-Eight panels survive.
+The Saint Augustine Altarpiece was a mixed-technique 1454–1469 panel altarpiece by Piero della Francesca, now split up and dispersed.
+It is thought that it contained thirty panels, of which only eight are known to survive, divided between five museums in four countries.

+It was commissioned for what was then the church of Sant'Agostino (now renamed) in Piero's home town of Sansepolcro.
+The altarpiece reused an older Gothic framework, but was adapted so that the picture space of the main tier was continuous.
+The smaller panels use the older style of gold ground painting.

+The altarpiece seems to have been broken up by the early 17th century, one panel being recorded in a collection in 1608.
+In 2024 all the panels known to survive were reunited, for the first time since at least the 19th century, at an exhibition in the Museo Poldi Pezzoli in Milan, running until 24 June.
+This was largely possible because of the closure for renovation of the Frick Collection in New York; this has four of the eight survivals.

 History

-It is the artist's third known major altarpiece, following his Polyptych of the Misericordia (c.1444-1464) and Polyptych of Perugia (c.1460-1470).
+It is the artist's third known major altarpiece, following his Polyptych of the Misericordia (c.
+1444–1464) and Polyptych of Perugia (c.
+1460–1470).
 It was intended for the church of Sant'Agostino (now rededicated as Santa Chiara) in Sansepolcro.
 The Augustinians there signed a contract with the artist on 4 October 1454, with Angelo di Giovanni di Simone d'Angelo's signature and that of the artist.
 He received the last payment on 14 November 1469.

 The Augustinians probably took the incomplete work with them when they moved out of the church.
-It was then completed in its new location before being broken into pieces, possibly during the 1550s century.
-Separate panels at least came into private hands in the early 16th century.
+It was then completed in its new location before being broken into pieces, possibly during the 1550s.
+Separate panels are recorded in private hands in the early 16th century.
 In the first half of the 19th century the main panels of the work were in Milan, as shown by wax stamps on their reverses authorising their export from Austrian Lombardy and also the seals of a number of collectors from Milan.
-Towards the end of the 19th century the panels appeared as separate lots at an art dealership, leading them to be split between a number of mainly private collections, which later passed to their present public collections or institutions.
+Towards the end of the 19th century, several panels appeared as separate lots at an art dealership, leading them to be split between a number of mainly private collections, which later passed to their present public collections or institutions.

 Main register

-To the right of St Michael and to the left of St John can be seen traces of the throne from the lost central panel, Madonna and Child.

-Upper register

-Between Monica and Crucifixion was another saint, now lost.